HOLISMOKES -- IX. Neural network inference of strong-lens parameters and uncertainties from ground-based images: Introduction

-In the presented work, which is built upon \citetalias{schuldt21a}, we adopt a SIE profile plus external shear component and include also an uncertainty prediction for each parameter, which was demonstrated already on high resolution HST-like images \citep{levasseur17, park21a, wagnercarena21}.
-Since this task is much more complex than that in \citetalias{schuldt21a}, it requires a deeper network coping with the small distortions of the external shear, such that we rely now on residual blocks in the network architecture \citep[ResNet, ][]{he16a}.
+In the presented work, which builds upon \citetalias{schuldt21a}, we adopt an SIE profile plus external shear component and include an uncertainty prediction for each parameter, which has already been demonstrated on high-resolution HST-like images \citep{levasseur17, park21a, wagnercarena21}.
+As this task is much more complex than that in \citetalias{schuldt21a}, it requires a deeper network to cope with the small distortions of the external shear, such that we rely now on residual blocks in the network architecture \citep[ResNet, ][]{he16a}.
 Moreover, we improved our simulation pipeline, which uses real observed galaxy images as well as corresponding redshift and velocity measurements \citepalias{schuldt21a}, to obtain even more realistic training data.
 In detail, we add Poisson noise on the simulated arcs, add the external shear component, and improve the automated computation of the first and second brightness moments to obtain the lens light center and ellipticity.
+Our mock images of lenses also contain other galaxies in the image cutout, allowing our ResNet to cope with realistic lens systems that often have other nearby objects along the line of sight.
 While we use only simulated data to test the network performance in this work, we apply this network to a smaller sample of 31 real HSC lenses in a companion paper \citep{schuldt22b} and compare the obtained models to the traditional ones obtained through MCMC sampling.
-The good agreement found there shows that our mock images are realistic and that our shown network performance is trustworthy.
+The good agreement found there shows that our mock images are realistic and that our demonstrated network performance is trustworthy.

-Since one of the main advantages of our ResNet is the computational speed, it is perfectly suited to predict the lens mass model parameters of a lensing system with a transient host galaxy as the background source, which can then be used to predict the next appearing image(s) and time delay(s) of the transient.
-Therefore, in analogy to \citetalias{schuldt21a}, we compare the predicted image positions and time delays using (1) the ground truth mass model from our simulation pipeline and (2) the predicted model from the network.
+As one of the main advantages of our ResNet is the computational speed, it is perfectly suited to predict the lens mass model parameters of a lensing system with a transient host galaxy as the background source, which can then be used to predict the next appearing image(s) and time delay(s) of the transient.
+Therefore, in analogy to \citetalias{schuldt21a}, we compare the predicted image positions and time delays using (1) the ground-truth mass model from our simulation pipeline and (2) the predicted model from the network.